K3ysTr0K3R/DroidSniper/README.md

 # DroidSniper

-This tool is designed to detect Android devices vulnerable to unauthorized access via the Android Debug Bridge (ADB) due to misconfiguration.
-By scanning for ADB instances that lack proper authentication, security teams can identify and mitigate potential vulnerabilities, safeguarding devices from unauthorized access.
+This tool, DroidSniper, is designed to detect misconfigured Android Debug Bridge (ADB) protocols on Android devices.
+These devices are vulnerable to unauthorized access via ADB due to misconfiguration.
+By scanning for ADB instances lacking proper authentication, security teams can identify and mitigate potential vulnerabilities, safeguarding devices against unauthorized access.

 ## Features